♥LOVE NOTE – Friday September 14, 2012

 This has the consequence of people believing it is reality or ‘the truth’ when really it is just their opinion/story.

-- know ALL stories are important!
-Every time ‘the Other’ is acting / speaking in a “crazy way” that seems bewildering to you (or as well when you behave in a way that you can’t understand how or why you could possibly have done or said that!) there is ‘a child within trying to tell their story’ and no-one has given them the ♡LOVE-ing and caring attention before so they could tell their story…..
+♥ know ALL stories are important!
+Every time ‘the Other’ is acting / speaking in a “crazy way” that seems bewildering to you (or as well, when you behave in a way that you can’t understand how, or why you could possibly have done or said that!) think of it as ‘a child within trying to tell their story/side of it’ and no-one has given them the ♡LOVE-ing and caring attention before so they could tell their story/side of it…

-- honour that the ‘stories’ make sense given the environment people grew up in, whilst knowing that together part of the gift of committed relationships is to make it safe enough to change those ‘stories’ to ones that are ♡LOVE-ing of the self and ‘the Other’.
+♥ honour that the ‘stories’ make sense given the environment people grew up in, whilst knowing that together part of the gift of committed relationships is for both of you to make it safe enough to change those ‘stories’ to ones that are ♡LOVE-ing of the self and ‘the Other’.

 ♡MIRRORING PRACTICE: if you are partnered spend some time together reading the post and then, using the ♡MIRRORING format, share the impact and what stands out and/or comes up for you about the post.

 ♡MIRROR each other for a minimum of 5 minutes.